IML-DKFZ/realistic-al/README.md

 ## Citing This Work

-If you use Realistic-AL please cite our [paper](https://arxiv.org/abs/2301.10625)
+If you use Realistic-AL, please cite our [paper](https://arxiv.org/abs/2301.10625)

 ```bibtex
 @inproceedings{